flutter-view/flutter-view/README.md

 ## Creating a view

 A single flutter-view generates a Dart function that usually returns a widget tree.
-You can either use Pug or HTML:
+You use Pug to create a view, which gets transformed into HTML and then Dart code automatically:

 Pug:

 ```pug
 hello(flutter-view)
     .greeting Hello world!
 ```

-HTML:
+Generated (internal) HTML:

 ```markup
 <hello flutter-view>
     <div class="greeting">